Usually responds within 3 days

 The variety of people, professions, and ages that come to our home is unusual.
 I encourage my friends to drop in to eat or just sit on the porch and enjoy the surroundings.
 Discussions will promote language skill, encourage questions about the American way of life, environment issues, cultural differences, financial difficulties, history of the southwest and more.

 We have plenty that could get done but do not stress.
-Yardwork, gardening, organization, general housework, or cooking are examples of the type of work but it will depend on the person.
-For example, if someone wanted to learn mostly about horses we could focus on that.
-If they wanted to learn about plumbing or electrical we could pick a project involving that.
+Yard chores, gardening, organization, general household tasks, or cooking are examples of the type of help but it will depend on the person.
 A self motivated person will be appreciated, but direction and choices will be discussed.
 What is asked of the person would be dependent on that persons interests or skills.
 I believe in treating people with respect and expecting the same.
 The length of time someone is staying will determine the type of project they could be involved.
 Dan is an architect, commercial contractor and retired military so his shareable experiences are extensive.
 Rhonda has worked as a environmental scientist for over thirty-five years including mining, utilities and private consulting.

 On a daily basis we care for the horses, dogs, cats and ourselves.
 Depending on the weather we can work or play inside or out.
 I encourage appreciation of the desert and it's history.
 From our home there are walking, bicycle and horse trails.
 The bus system is close and will take a bike along which I will provide so access to downtown, etc. is convenient.